 How could the master of the grand house, the good Lycurgus Johnson, have foreseen what the near, disastrous future would bring?
 By the time the surrender was signed at Appomattox, this whole part of the country was being torn apart by looters and freebooters of both sides or no side.
 Those lucky enough to return whole from the war's various fronts would find little here but desolation.

 The tax rolls from 1860 to 1865 tell the story: from pride-and-plenty to Nothing to Declare.
 Now, with the grand house restored after many years of neglect, you can almost see the ghosts out for a stroll in their pre-war finery.
 Or waiting to greet you at the top of the grand staircase.
 As if made for a grand fall.

+Things change.
+And change back.
+The old boy on his bicycle in the peaceful present breathed deep.
+And shivered.
 All was perfection and yet ... it wasn't.
-He should have been delighted.
-And he was, but only in an abstract way, the way you are when you know how you're supposed to feel but don't, not really, not all the way through.
-He was resentful.
-He actually missed the heat, the heat he’d been complaining about for months.
-Since August.
-Even September seemed stifling this year.
-Now the heat was gone and … he missed it.
+He should have been enjoying the ride.
+And he was, but only in an abstract way, the way you do when you know how you're supposed to feel but don't, not really, not all the way through.
+He should have been refreshed; instead he was resentful.

-The sun shone, but for a moment mortality had cast its shadow.
-The beauty of the physical world in its new aspect only brought it home.
-How he was going to miss all this.
-To every thing there is a season, and a time to every purpose under the heaven.
+The sun shone, but a shadow fell.
+The beauty of the physical world only brought the old truths home: To every thing there is a season, and a time to every purpose under the heaven.
 A time to be born, and a time to die....